SPF-SEPLAG/extracting-invoices/README.md

 ## Reread from
 - ok. done the oop structure , what should be the next step after tokenizing , again? (control f this topic)
+- trying to understand dataset and dataloader
 - reviewing code. stopped at torch.stack loop. can you help me? v
-- implement run.py (todo)
+- implement run.py v
-- adjust data path
+- adjust data path v